Music and the Art of Noise

 Music is a highly delicate phenomenon.
 It results from minutely calculated changes in air pressure affecting our eardrums.
 We don't think of it in that way, but it's no different (just more considered) than hearing a door slammed shut.
 With music, the pressure changes could originate as a stick hitting the skin of a drum, a bow drawn across the string of a violin, or a PA loudspeaker at a live outdoor event.
 It's all just air moving in and around our ears while our brains decode the changes in air pressure and convert them into what we know as sound.
 It is our brain that gives it meaning.

 Our brains also have a constantly evolving and highly developed pattern recognition mechanism to help inform us about various air pressure changes from music.
 From our early childhood, we develop constancy in perception that we associate with live music.
 A very complex perception picture constantly forms in our brain, of which only a portion involves what we hear.
 It probably starts with the sound of a parent singing us to sleep - live intimate music.

 Contributing to the way we "hear music," the rest of our body also recognizes pressure changes generated by both the instruments themselves and those born from the environment around them.
+If you can think of our bodies as being similar to a big bag of water (which is what we are, after all), you can envision how we feel the music.
 What we feel from this pressure is also sent to the brain to be "cross-indexed" with what comes from our ears.
-Music playback from a poorly optimized audio system does not apply sufficient amounts of uniform pressure to our brain to correspond with what our ears are "hearing."
+Music playback from a poorly optimized audio system does not apply correctly organized pressure to body that corresponds with what our ears are "hearing."
 Our highly developed pattern recognition mechanism can be left wanting when this deficiency occurs.
 This might help us understand why poorly set up large-scale loudspeakers booming away in the room can sound big but feel small compared to a small but properly optimized stand-mount speaker, which can sound full and feel satisfying.